Justin-Insight/client-training/src/pages/the-meat-block.md

 ## Create Coupons

 WooCommerce has a built in way to provide coupons with flexible configurations.
-To learn more about coupons and what you can all do first <a href="https://woocommerce.com/posts/coupons-with-woocommerce/" target="_blank" rel="noopener noreferrer">read more about coupons</a>.
+To learn more about coupons and what you can all do first <a href="https://woocommerce.com/posts/coupons-with-woocommerce/" target="_blank" rel="noopener noreferrer" class="external">read more about coupons</a>.
 To create a coupon:

 1. Navigate to Marketing < Coupons
 2. Give your coupon a title for the promotion.
 Optionally, add a description.